Lamine Diane: Delaware Blue Coats (2021–2022)

 On December 3, 2020, Diane signed with the Philadelphia 76ers.
 On December 7, he was waived by the 76ers.
-He was then added to the roster of the 76ers' NBA G League affiliate, the Delaware Blue Coats, making his debut on February 11, 2021 and scoring three points, blocking two shots and pulling down two rebounds.
+He was then added to the roster of the 76ers' NBA G League affiliate, the Delaware Blue Coats, making his debut on February 11, 2021, and scoring three points, blocking two shots and pulling down two rebounds.
 On October 25, he re-signed with Delaware.
 On February 3, 2022, Diane was ruled out for the season with a shoulder injury.

+Cape Town Tigers (2023-present)

+In October 2023, the Cape Town Tigers from South Africa announced they had signed Diane on their social media.
+He was, however, not on the roster of the Tigers for the 2024 BAL qualification tournament.